Honeylocust Plant Bug

 A pest in this country since the 1950s, the honeylocust plant bug usually emerges in May to feed off the new growth of honeylocust trees.
-Their appearance in this country seems to have coincided with the introduction of thornless honeylocust cultivars to nurseries, which were then planted in landscapes, allowing the pests to spread.
-The plant bug is hard to notice, both because of its green coloring (which allows them to blend in to the honeylocust’s new growth), and because of its size (adults usually measure around 3/16 of an inch long).
+Their appearance in this country seems to have coincided with the introduction of thornless honeylocust cultivars to nurseries and landscapes, which allowed the pests to spread.
+The plant bug is hard to notice, both because of its green coloring (which allows it to blend in to the honeylocust’s new growth) and its size (adults usually measure around 3/16 of an inch long).